brenns10/dotfiles/README.md

 The only exception is Mac OS X. Although `profile` is run when you log in, the Terminal app runs Bash as a login shell, meaning that `profile` will run a second time.
-To avoid this, use iTerm :)
+To avoid this, use iTerm2 :)